cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 The New User Impact
 ---

 Let's call the daily percentage of transactions involving a hash never before seen to be the "new user impact."
-Just the act of picking out hashes that have never been seen before can be rather daunting given that there have been $20,321,934$ distinct hashes between Ethereum's inception and January 18, 2018.
+Just the act of picking out hashes that have never been seen before can be rather daunting given that there have been over 20 million distinct hashes between Ethereum's inception and January 18, 2018.
 Doing this sort of analysis belies a simple SQL query but is well within Spark's sweet spot of enabling more low level operations and distributed computing primitives.
 Judicious usage of bloom filters in Spark opens us up to performing these kinds of computations in a scalable way.

 <img src="files/ref_data/ethereum_analysis/new_hashes.png"
      style="width:1024px"